 (@slack/bolt), the instantiation of your app, and start-up of the app's server which listens to incoming events from Slack.

 Let’s get started!
 First, you’ll need to set up an app on Slack.
 Go to Slack App Management page to create an app or click this button:

 Next, go to Features > OAuth & Permissions to specify the Bot Token Scopes.
-Select workflow.steps:execute will be added automatically after you opt into the Workflow Steps from Apps beta and configure your first step.
+Select workflow.steps:execute will be added automatically after you configure your first step.
 If you are integrating Workflow Builder steps into an existing app, please be sure that it uses our granular permission model.
 For more information, read Installing with OAuth 2.0.